 Are you worried about your thread veins?
 Here’s what you need to know.
-This is a very common vein condition.
-It develops when the small blood vessels that lie beneath your skin become dilated and visible.
-So you see small s
+Also known as spider veins or telangiectasia, these are common vein conditions.
+The trouble begins when the small blood vessels that lie beneath your skin become dilated and visible.

-Also known as ‘telangiectasia’, thread veins come in several different colors.
-The smalls ones are red, but problems began if you don’t treat them early.
-As time goes on, they progress from purple to green.
+Now, thread veins come in several different colors.
+The small ones are red, but if you avoid treatment, they will change in appearance and severity.
+As time goes on, the veins progress in color from purple to green.
 This means that they are getting larger ( or more dilated.)

 Thread veins are more common in older adults, but anyone can get them.
 And while some people with this condition will also have varicose veins, not everyone will.
 Let’s explore more about this common vein condition.

-Are Thread Veins a Sign of a Medical Condition?void bigger
+Are Thread Veins a Sign of a Medical Condition?

 89% of women with small, visible veins developed this problem because varicose veins were dilating their vessels.
 And 40% of those women also have such a severe varicose vein problem that they will likely develop other medical problems in the future.